Here’s what crypto asset service providers need to know about the newly ratified MICA crypto regulatory framework.

-What is MiCA?
+What is the meaning of MiCA?

 MiCA is a regulatory framework for crypto assets traded on digital platforms.
 It covers three types of crypto assets: Utility tokens, which provide access to goods or services;- payment tokens, which are used as a means of payment or can be traded for other MiCA-regulated tokens; and e-money tokens, which are backed by fiat currencies and used to make electronic payments.